This is a complete tutorial to show you how to share folders over the local network between Windows and Ubuntu.

 - Password protect the folders for restricted access

 We’ll see both methods in this post and will let you decide which one you would prefer to use.

-1. Share folders on local network without password
+Method 1.
+Share folders on local network without password

-To share a folder on local network in Ubuntu, right click on the desired folder and select Local Network Share:
+To share a folder on the local network in Ubuntu, right click on the desired folder and select Local Network Share:

-Possible troubleshoot: If do not see the option of Local Network Share in right click menu, open a terminal and use the following command to install nautlius-share:
+Possible troubleshoot: If you do not see the option of Local Network Share in right click menu, open a terminal and use the following command to install nautlius-share:

 sudo apt-get install nautilus-share

 You’ll need to restart Nautilus.
 Either log out and log in back or use the command below: